tinnguruma/N-S/README.md

 In addition, the creator assumes no responsibility for any matter arising from the use of this tool.

 (Manko is the name of a lake in Okinawa, Japan.)

+## Q&A
+Q.I rejected it once, so I can't use it anymore.
+A.Please delete the cache and allow it.

+Q.It doesn't work on Android.
+A.I don't understand Android.

+Q.The location of manko is wrong, isn't it?
+A.What should I do then?